-With a content manager, the business leaders can do what they do best.
+With a content manager on board, business leaders can do what they do best: lead.

 The content manager is there to help build the brand, spread awareness, and establish the company as a leader in its space.
 They can encourage all team members to produce content around each area of expertise.

-This is why individual brands and companies grow way more quickly when they insource content.
+This is why individual brands and companies grow much more quickly when they insource content.